 Ecocapsule® is powered by a dual system of energy production, which, in connection with high-capacity batteries, ensures energetic self-sufficiency even in the case of a temporary lack of resources.
 Ecocapsule® also has an electric plug, enabling the charge of batteries from an external electric source, if needed.

-Rosolino Ferrante Ltd. designed and supplied the landscape on which Ecocapsule sits.
+Rosolino Ferrante Ltd. designed and supplied the landscape surrounding Ecocapsule.

 Ecocapsule® was established in 2015 in Bratislava, Slovakia, where its team designs and produces the mobile, self-sustainable micro home of the same name.
 They are a small company of professionals of various background, led by their founder and CEO Tomáš Žáček.
 After two successful rounds of investments, they are turning this dream into reality by bringing their product to the global market.

 Rosolino Ferrante Ltd. is a Brooklyn based studio specializing in residential, commercial, institutional interior and exterior projects and property development throughout New York City.
 With over 30 years of experience, Rosolino Ferrante has conceived and executed imaginative interiors, innovative rooftop gardens, backyards and impactful environmental designs for a diverse clientele.
 In addition, Rosolino Ferrante Ltd. has partnered with textile designers to create custom wallpapers and fabrics embodying its colorful and vibrant designs.

 Arts Thread, the leading digital platform for emerging artists and designers, administered two student competitions for Design Pavilion with Nasdaq and Azimut Yacht.

 The Nasdaq Mural Competition asked design students to develop a site-specific mural installation to creatively address the theme ‘Relentless Possibilities.’
 The winner will be brought to New York City during which the mural will be unveiled at the Nasdaq MarketSite headquarters in Times Square.